Five stages of grief: Stages of grief

 In Questions and Answers on Death and Dying, Kübler-Ross answered questions after the publication of her first book, On Death and Dying.
 She emphasized that no patient should be directly told that they are dying and that practitioners should try to wait until the patient asks about death to discuss it.
-A few other tenets that she believes in include those practitioners should listen to the patient first and foremost, patient's right to self-determination should still be practiced, and practitioners should avoid trying to force anything family members and the dying are not in the same stage.
+In her book, she also proposes that practitioners listen to the patient first and foremost, and that the patient's right to self-determination should still be practiced.